You’ll love this Italian biscotti recipe because it’s easy to make, tasty, crunchy, and with a pleasant almond flavor.

 Try making our other delicious cookies, such as Orange Almond Cookies, Amaretti, and Red Wine Cookies.

-They are all perfect for the autumn and winter holiday season or at any other time when you feel like a delicious sweet treat.
+They are all perfect for the autumn and winter holiday season or any other time when you want a delicious sweet treat.

 Variations